CIT Direct Capital Review

 |Fixed fee:||9.99% – 18% of the borrowing amount|

 |Origination fee:||1% (for first-party loans), higher for third-party|

 Like most short-term funders, Direct uses factor rates rather than interest rates to calculate its loans.
 So if you were to borrow $10,000 at 9.99%, you would have to pay back $10,999 ($10,000 x 0.0999 + $10,000).
 Another way to look at it: for every $1 you borrow, you’ll have to repay between $1.09 and $1.18.

 If you’ve never taken out an STL before, the repayment method might come as a bit of a surprise.
-Rather than send Direct a monthly check, you’ll be making daily payments.
+Rather than send Direct a monthly check, you’ll be making daily or weekly payments.
 These payments are debited from your business account via automated clearing house (ACH).